 - Reading Group Guides is full of discussion guides, book group ratings of books they've read, and more.

 - The organization for National Reading Group Month, celebrated in October each year, provides great book group selections and more!

-Need books?
-Please note this section does not apply while we are temporarily closed.
+Please note this section does not apply while we are offering limited services.
 Please see our COVID-19 Updates page for details.